MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.WSMan.Management/Set-WSManInstance.md

 ### -Credential

 Specifies a user account that has permission to perform this action.
 The default is the current user.
-Type a user name, such as "User01", "Domain01\User01", or "User@Domain.com".
-Or, enter a PSCredential object, such as one returned by the Get-Credential cmdlet.
+Type a user name, such as `User01`, `Domain01\User01`, or `User@Domain.com`.
+Alternatively, enter a **PSCredential** object, such as one returned by the `Get-Credential` cmdlet.
 When you type a user name, you will be prompted for a password.

 ```yaml
 Type: System.Management.Automation.PSCredential